appsody/website/content/docs/stacks/package.md

     ./ci/build.sh . incubator/<stack-id>
     ```

-    **Note:** If a stack is not specified, all stacks in all repositories will be built.
+    **Note:** If a stack is not specified, all stacks in all repositories are built.

-2. A generated repository based on the stacks built will be added to the repository list.
+2. A generated repository based on the stacks built is added to the repository list.
 Run ```appsody repo list``` to see this repository named `<repo>-index-local`

 3. Check the built stack has been added in that repository by running `appsody list <repo>-index-local`.
 Here is an example of the output you should get:
     ```